Fortnite's High Stakes event: everything you need to know

 When is Getaway available?

 It's available now as part of the v5.40 patch that went live Thursday morning.
-The patch was delayed from Epic Games' usual Tuesday launch time due to a "critical controller issue" that pushed the update to Thursday morning, but that's since been resolved and you can play it right now.
+The patch was delayed from Epic Games' usual Tuesday launch time due to a "critical controller issue" that's since been resolved.
+You can play it right now.

 How does Getaway work?